sitraka-/Sound-Systems/README.md

 ## CRAFTING

-Following our initial  session, we will take a look at the practical means we will be using to build and create our "sound engines".
-This repository contains references and
+After the initial session, our focus will shift towards exploring the practical aspects of sound production.
+Specifically, we will delve into the development and construction of "sound engines" utilizing programming environments like FAUST and Arduino, as well as embedded electronic platforms such as PRJC's Teensy.

+During our studio time, we will delve deeper into the functionalities and capabilities of these platforms.
+As the projects begin to take shape, we will offer more targeted assistance and support.
+In the meantime, this repository has been compiled with valuable references, introductory materials, and relevant examples for each of these platforms.
+This repository serves as an excellent starting point for further exploration and experimentation.

 ---